Chicken with Romesco Sauce

 It’s pretty simple.
 Just toast some almonds to get the nutty flavor going and saute some onions and garlic.
 Add in some roasted red peppers and fire-roasted tomatoes, add the nuts, and vinegar and then pour it all in the blender.
 Ta-da!!
 Cook up some chicken, or roast some potatoes (or other vegetables) and pour it over the top.

-Why this recipe works
+Why you’ll love this

 - The sauce is so versatile– you won’t just use it on chicken!
 Think topping grilled vegetables, over fish, over roasted potatoes (patatas bravas).